-Hippotherapy is a specialized treatment strategy in which the movement of a horse is used in physical, occupational and speech therapy to enhance the functional skills of patients with disabilities
+Hippotherapy is a specialized treatment strategy in which the movement of a horse is used in physical, occupational and speech therapy to enhance the functional skills of patients with disabilities.

 Research opportunities for graduate students and faculty include equine movement analysis and treatment efficacies.

-For further information about hippotherapy, contact Dr. Sarah Pictor at (716) 829-7827 or by email firstname.lastname@example.org
+For information about the DYC Hippotherapy Club, contact Dr. Sarah Pictor at (716) 829-7827 or by email firstname.lastname@example.org

 Get to Know Us

 "When parents tell me that hippotherapy is the most valuable therapy their child has received, I remember that moment."
-Read her story

 Every year, our students, faculty & staff volunteer over 6,000 hours of community service.